Solidium's way of working

 The corporate responsibility issues of portfolio companies can become so extensive that they impact shareholder value.
 We work to influence any shortcomings using the channels available to an active shareholder.
 Analysis, dialogue and influencing are frequent, recurring processes in responsibility.
 This interaction has a solid foundation in the responsibility analysis, which we conduct regularly on our portfolio companies.

 Corporate responsibility is an integrated part of Solidium’s operations.
 Our corporate responsibility work is monitored by the Board.
 Leading and developing the work is the task of one of the Investment Directors in addition to her own duties, assisted by an internal coordination team.
 The investment team of each portfolio company is in charge of carrying out a responsibility analysis.
-The Investment Director and investment teams report to the Managing Director with respect to their work.
+The Investment Director and investment teams report to the CEO with respect to their work.

 Setting guidelines through a Corporate Responsibility Programme